-- 24. Driveway Permit: The developer must obtain an approved driveway permit and/or encroachment agreement(s) prior to beginning any proposed work within the NCDOT right-of-way.
-As a condition of the permit, the permittee shall be responsible for the design and construction of stipulated improvements in accordance with NCDOT requirements.
-An approved permit will be issued upon receipt of approved roadway and signal construction plans, inspection fees, and any necessary performance and indemnity bonds. - 25.
-Multi-Use Path: Prior to Zoning Inspection Final, the developer shall construct a 10' wide multi-use path along the north side of S. Estes Drive and along the west side of Fordham Blvd in accordance with the Town's Design Manual. - 26.
-Willow Drive Bicycle Lane: Prior to Zoning Inspection Final, the developer shall construct a 4.5 foot bicycle lane along the east side of Willow Drive in accordance with the University Place Design Standard. - 27.
-Transportation Management Plan: Prior to issuance of a Zoning Compliance Permit for each phase, the developer shall provide either a new or updated transportation management plan for all non-residential uses for each pod area. - 28.
-Pavement Markings: Any pavement markings proposed within the public street rights-ofway shall be long life thermoplastic.
-Pavement markers shall be installed if they previously existed on the roadways. - 29.
-Sight Distance Triangles: Prior to issuance of a Certificate of Occupancy, the developer shall provide the Town of Chapel Hill with standard sight distance triangles at the proposed driveway locations. - 30.
-Low Vision Design Features: Any proposed pedestrian facilities should incorporate low vision design features as feasible. - 31.
-Repairs in Public Right-of-Way: Prior to issuance of a Certificate of Occupancy, the developer shall repair all damage for work in the public right-of-way related to the construction of this project, which may include pavement milling and overlay.
-The design of such repairs must be reviewed and approved by the Town Manager and NCDOT prior to issuance of a Zoning Compliance Permit. - 32.
-Street Closure Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall provide a street closure plan, subject to Town Manager and NCDOT approval, for any work requiring street, sidewalk, or lane closure(s). - 33.
+- 36. Multi-Use Path: Prior to Zoning Inspection Final for Pod D, the developer shall construct a 10 foot wide multi-use path along the north side of S. Estes Drive, and prior to the Zoning Inspection Final for Pod C along the west side of Fordham Boulevard in accordance with the Town's Design Manual.
+An approved phasing plan may detail the installation sequence for the multi-use paths. - 37.
+Fordham Boulevard Multi-Use Path: Subject to necessary consent and approval from all required parties and landowners, the developer shall construct a multi-use path along the Fordham Boulevard frontage from Estes Drive to Willow Drive, including along the Binkley Baptist Church property.
+The design must be approved by the Town Manager and NCDOT prior to issuance of a Zoning Compliance Permit.
+An approved phasing plan may detail the installation sequence for the multi-use path. - 38.
+Willow Drive Bicycle Lane: Prior to Zoning Inspection Final for Pod A, the developer shall construct a 4.5 foot wide bicycle lane along the east side of Willow Drive in accordance with the University Place Design Standards.
+The design must be approved by the Town Manager prior to issuance of a Zoning Compliance Permit. - 39.
+Transportation Management Plan: Prior to issuance of a Zoning Compliance Permit for each phase, the developer shall provide either a new or updated transportation management plan for all non-residential uses for each pod area. - 40.
 Work Zone Traffic Control Plan: Prior to issuance of a Zoning Compliance Permit, the developer shall provide a Work Zone Traffic Control Plan and a Construction Management Plan for approval by the Town Manager and NCDOT.
 The Work Zone Traffic Control Plan shall comply with the U.S. Department of Transportation Manual on Uniform Traffic Control Devices.
-The Construction Management Plan shall provide staging, construction worker parking, construction vehicle routes, and hours of construction. - 34.
-Traffic Signal Timing: Prior to issuance of a Zoning Compliance Permit, the developer shall provide a payment-in-lieu of \$25,000 to the Town for optimizing signal timing at several signalized intersections. - 35.
-Willow Dr and Estes Dr: Prior to issuance of the Certificate of Occupancy, the Developer shall upgrade the traffic signal with pedestrian signals, high visibility crosswalks, APS Push buttons, and bicycle activated loops.
-The design, and construction standards shall be approved by the Town Manager and NCDOT prior to issuance of the Zoning Compliance Permit.

-36. New Unsignalized Crosswalks: Prior to issuance of the Certificate of Occupancy, the Developer shall install high visibility crosswalks, appropriate wheel chair ramps, and rectangular rapid flashing beacons at all approved new unsignalized crosswalks on Estes Drive and Willow Drive accessing the site (on Estes Dr at entrance to Brookwood Condominiums; on Willow Dr at Conner Dr).
+The Construction Management Plan shall provide staging, construction worker parking, construction vehicle routes, and hours of construction. - 41.
+Traffic Signal Timing: Prior to issuance of the initial Zoning Compliance Permit, the developer shall provide a payment-in-lieu of \$25,000 to the Town for optimizing signal timing at several signalized intersections.
+An approved phasing plan may detail the timing of the required payment-in-lieu.
+The timing of the payment shall be related to the anticipated traffic volumes. - 42.
+Willow Drive and Estes Drive: Prior to issuance of the Zoning Final Inspection, unless detailed in an approved phasing plan, for Pod A, the developer shall upgrade the traffic signal with pedestrian signals, high visibility crosswalks, APS Push buttons, and bicycle activated loops.
+The design, and construction standards shall be approved by the Town Manager and NCDOT prior to issuance of the Zoning Compliance Permit. - 43.
+New Unsignalized Crosswalks: Prior to issuance of the Zoning Final Inspections in Pods A or D, whichever is first, the developer shall install high visibility crosswalks, appropriate wheel chair ramps, and rectangular rapid flashing beacons at all approved new unsignalized crosswalks on Estes Drive and Willow Drive accessing the site (on Estes Drive at entrance to Brookwood Condominiums; on Willow Drive at Conner Drive) unless modified by an approved phasing plan.
 The design, and construction standards of the above shall be approved by the Town Manager and NCDOT prior to issuance of the Zoning Compliance Permit.